This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

-I use salted butter for this butter rub recipe.
-However, you can use unsalted butter if you prefer.
+- Butter: I use salted butter, but you can use unsalted butter if you prefer.

 How to Season Prime Rib